CIS565-Fall-2017/Project3-CUDA-Path-Tracer/README.md

 * Ideal Diffuse surfaces
 * Perfectly specular-reflective surfaces
 * Stream Compaction
-	* By using stream compaction, we can remove the path that has terminated;
+	* By using stream compaction, we can remove the paths that have terminated;
 * Material sort
 	* Sort the rays/path segments so that rays/paths interacting with the same material are contiguous in memory before shading;
 * First bounce intersection cache